kcarscad/multi-game/README.md

 Multi-Game-Pygame
 =================

-Games I created in Grade 12 for school
+Games I created in Grade 12 for a school project

-python, pygame
+python 3.2, pygame